gxshub/spring-boot-domain-event/README.md

 [URL](https://quoters.apps.pcfone.io/api/random)
 to create random JSON objects.
-It publishes a domain event for each JSON object, handles the event by itself and saves it to the H2 database.
+It publishes a domain event for each JSON object, handles the event by itself and saves the event to the H2 database.

 To view the saved events, we use the H2 console.
 Add the following two lines to `src/main/resources/application.properties`:
 ```